turingschool/backend-curriculum-site/module1/lessons/testing_strategies_and_encapsulation.markdown

 * Be able to name and explain the four key types of tests
 * Be able to explain and apply the "two-mindset approach" to TDD

-## Structure

-* Lecture 1 - 25 minutes
-* Work 1 - 20 minutes
-* Lecture 2 - 25 minutes
-* Work 2 - 20 minutes
-* Closing

 ## Lecture 1

 ### Introduction

-* TDD takes 18 months before it feels natural.
 * There are two pieces to testing - validation and design.
   * Validation - Does the software do what it is supposed to do?
   * Design - Documents what the code does.
 Helps determine what software should do and how you know it works.

 ### Why Don't People Like Testing?

 * Tests don't run like normal code.
-* Extra things and DSLs to learn.
+* Extra things associated with DSL (domain-specific language) to learn.
 * Testing feels like a different method of execution, it's a different paradigm.
 * Testing compels you to make hard decisions early, and up front.
   * This is scary because you are making decisions in a context you don't understand.
 * Testing (especially in the context of TDD) is a discipline tool -- forces you to a) be **specific** about what you are trying to do and b) stay **focused** on that objective

 ### Testing Process -- Isolating Functionality

 * What makes a test easy to write?
 What makes it hard?
+  * Being specific with the behavior you're testing makes writing the test easier.
 * Can we identify the input?
 * Can we identify the output?
 * The "interface"